 A few Ideas to Simplify

-Here are some of my personal favourite ways to navigate this normally busy and stressful time of year.
-My hope is to make it a little less stressful for you and the season easier for you to navigate.
+Here are some of my favourite ways to navigate this normally busy and stressful time of year.
+I hope to make it a little less stressful for you and the season easier for you to navigate.
 You can still create fond memories and perhaps your new activities will stand the test of time and be ones you decide to implement again.

 These secret weapons of mine include…

 For sure it’s difficult, I understand.
 It’s almost a reflex to pick up our phones and scroll through Facebook or our email when we have a free moment – do you do the same?
 One way I like to dodge this is to leave my electronics in another room.
 Don’t even allow yourself the temptation to pick up your phone and disengage from what you were planning on doing.
 When I’m feeling particularly scatterbrained, what helps ground me is focusing on my senses.
 What do I smell?
 What do I hear?
 What do I feel?